Salacodigo/Delillah-Acamica/README.md

 ## Branchs

-The master branch is main branch
+The master branch is the main branch

 The modelosComoClases branch was useful to change the architecture of the project.